KOME: Free-form KOME

 KOME first originated from studios in the Pruneyard Shopping Center in Campbell in the Towers building on the 13th floor.
 Later, KOME moved to an old house on The Alameda in San Jose.
 Radio veteran, Bob Simmons became their Program Director in 1972 and remained for a year, taking charge of the jocks and designing the iconic black and yellow diamond KOME sticker.
 DJs from 1971 to 1975 included Cese McGowan, Uncle Jack Tossman, Gary T., Phil Charles, Michael "Mother" Deal, Wolf (Rick Ricketts), Wapaho Joe (Amadeo), Joe Kelly, Dick Baribou, Captain Reif/Jim Reifschneider, Mark Sherry, Victor Boc, J. William Weed and The Lobster (Paul Wells).
 The DJs each had their own personalities while on the air.
 Cese was laid back and was quite eclectic with an emphasis on folk music.
 Uncle Jack was a Beatles, Moody Blues and Crosby, Stills, Nash & Young fan with an engaging personality.
 Mother Deal was a prankster on the air, a straight-ahead rocker who loved novelty songs like "My Ding-a-Ling."
 And Wolf (Ricky Ricketts) was serious about constructing engaging sets and segues.
-He would regularly come up with songs the listeners never heard before, styles you hadn't heard before, and types of music you may have never considered before.
+He would regularly come up with songs the listeners never heard before, styles they hadn't heard before, and types of music one may have never considered before.
 Lobster, Joe Kelly, and Wapaho Joe were progressive rock guys who enjoyed playing Nektar, Genesis (band) and Robin Trower but all could easily stretch out to fusion of any kind, especially jazz-rock fusion artists such as Jeff Beck.